Haifa: Religious and ethnic communities

+In 1872 the population of Haifa was 98% Arabs and 2% Jews.
+These demographics began to change following beginning of modern Jewish Aliyah in 1881.
+By 1922 the popultion mix was 74% Arabs and 26% Jews and others, and by 1945 the majority had shifted, such that the popultion was 45% Arabs and 55% Jews.
+Just six years later, in 1951, two years after the Nakba, the population mix had changed substantially - Arabs and Jews made up 5% and 95% of the population respectively.

-The population is heterogeneous.
-Israeli Jews comprise some 82% of the population, almost 14% are Christians (the majority of whom are Arab Christians) and, some 4% are Muslims.
+Today the population remains heterogeneous.
+Israeli Jews constitute some 82% of the population, almost 14% are Christians (the majority of whom are Arab Christians) and, some 4% are Muslims.
 Haifa also includes Druze and Baháʼí Faith communities.
 In 2006, 27% of the Arab population was aged 14 and under, compared to 17% of the Jewish and other population groups.
 The trend continues in the age 15–29 group, in which 27% of the Arab population is found, and the age 30–44 group (23%).
 The population of Jews and others in these age groups are 22% and 18% respectively.
 Nineteen percent of the city's Jewish and other population is between 45 and 59, compared to 14% of the Arab population.
 This continues with 14% of Jews and others aged 60–74 and 10% over age 75, in comparison to 7% and just 2% respectively in the Arab population.
 Arabs in Haifa tend to be wealthier and better educated compare to other Arabs elsewhere in Israel.